varung97/addressbook-level4/docs/UserGuide.md

 Examples:
   * `#search`
   * `#search #before 2pm 30 Oct`
-    * Finds sll tasks that are before the given time
+    * Finds all tasks that are before the given time
   * `#search #after 1am 1 Oct`
     * Finds all tasks that are after the given time
   * `#search #after 1am 1 Oct #before 2pm 30 Oct`